elint-tech/wordmaze/README.md

 Perhaps the best example of usage is [`pdfmap.PDFMaze`](https://github.com/elint-tech/pdfmap/blob/e5b3434a63729ba5a737201d93a146f2e0e5ad7a/pdfmap/pdfmaze.py), the first application of WordMaze in a public repository.

-The exact expected behaviour of every piece of code in WordMaze can be checked out at the [tests folder](https://github.com/elint-tech/wordmaze/tree/main/tests).
+The exact expected behavior of every piece of code in WordMaze can be checked out at the [tests folder](https://github.com/elint-tech/wordmaze/tree/main/tests).

 There are three main groups of objects defined in WordMaze: